-Structural polymer grouting can be used to fill voids immediately adjacent to structures, such as voids below pavement, footings or other walls.
-It can also be used to improve soils by injecting polymer directly into soils.
+Structural polymer grouts are great for filling voids immediately adjacent to structures.
+This includes voids below pavement, footings or other walls.
+Ground improvement works by injecting polymer directly into soils.
 Grouting with polymers in this fashion can be designed to perform similarly to permeation grouting or compaction grouting, depending on the polymer selected.

 Types of Structural Polymers

-Plural component polyurethanes are classified by ASTM as rigid cellular plastics; and are generated onsite by processing through two part systems at a 1:1 by weight mix ratio.
-Specialized equipment is required to transport, pump & place plural component polyurethanes, and is typically contained in self-sufficient box trucks.
-Expansion of plural component polyurethanes starts within a few seconds of injection, and depending on the application, set times range from less than 10 seconds to nearly five minutes.
+Plural component polyurethanes are classified by ASTM as rigid cellular plastics.
+They are generated onsite by processing through two part systems at a 1:1 by weight mix ratio.
+Specialized equipment pumps & places plural component polyurethanes.
+It is typically contained in self-sufficient box trucks.
+Expansion of plural component polyurethanes starts within a few seconds of injection.
+Depending on the application, set times range from less than 10 seconds to nearly five minutes.
 Typical physical characteristics are densities between 2lb/cuft and 8lb/cuft, and associated bearing capacities of 3.5ksf to 23ksf, respectively.

-Single component prepolymers are typically broken down into two broad categories; hydrophilic and hydrophobic, and usually referred to as chemical grouts.
-Hydrophilic prepolymers react with and entrain moisture, so are well suited for environments which are continuously saturated.
+There are two broad categories of single component prepolymers.
+Hydrophilic, and hydrophobic, and usually referred to as chemical grouts.
+Hydrophilic prepolymers react with and entrain moisture.
+Hydrophilics are well suited for saturated environments.
 If the environment dries, the grout dries as well and can shrink.
-Hydrophobic prepolymers react with, but do not entrain moisture, so are well suited for both continuously saturated and also dry environments.
+Hydrophobic prepolymers react with, but do not entrain moisture.
+Therefore, dry environments usually call for hydrophobic grouts.
 Environmental moisture levels do not impact dimensional stability of hydrophobic polyurethanes.
-An advantage of hydrophilic polyurethanes is their ability to stretch and deform, which is advantageous in dynamic environments so long as they’re continuously wet.
+One advantage of hydrophilic polyurethanes is their ability to stretch and deform more than most hydrophobics.

 Polymer Grouting Applications

-Structural polymers may be used to correct a number of geotechnical, structural and nuisance/use problems.
+Structural polymers can correct a number of geotechnical, structural and nuisance/use problems.

-through soils.
-Bulk void filling to address geologic and utility-caused sinkholes is widely performed using polymer grouts.
-Both plural component and prepolymer grouts may be used in geotechnical applications; plural component grouts generally being used for compaction grouting and bulk void filling applications, and prepolymer grouts for permeation grouting of soils.
+Both plural component and prepolymer grouts are appropriate for geotechnical applications.
+Plural component grouts generally most appropriate for compaction grouting and bulk void filling applications.
+Prepolymer and acrylic grouts for permeation grouting of soils.